EMERGING CONTOURS OF RISK MANAGEMENT

 - Which ERP tools will manage tax data and synchronize with other functions?

 - Which digital knowledge tools can be used for updates/case laws and predictive analysis of outcomes?

-- How to ascertain positions that have material impacts, i.e., whether to go for Advance Pricing Agreements, private rulings, safe harbours, etc.?
+- How to ascertain positions that have material impacts, i.e., whether to go for Advance Pricing Agreements, private rulings, safe harbors, etc.?